English

 Parking:

 Bus: Sydney CBD is almost right next to Darling Harbour.
-But it takes about 1 hr 16 mins to reach Darling Harbour from the Sydney Airport.
 Take the buses 350, 396 and 500X to reach here.
-Board the 350 from Sydney Airport, Terminal 3 Domestic and reach Pacific Square, Anzac Pde.
-Take the 396 from here and get down at St James Station, Elizabeth St, Stand C. Then take the 500X from Hyde Park, Park St, Stand C and reach Town Hall House, Druitt St, Stand L. From here, it is a short walk to Darling Harbour.
+Board the 350 from Sydney Airport and reach Pacific Square.
+You will need to take connecting buses to St James Station and Town Hall House.
+From here, it is a short walk to Darling Harbour.

 Train: You can reach the Darling Harbour jetty in about 40 minutes from the Sydney Airport.
 Take the T8 train from the Domestic Airport station and get off at the Town Hall station.
 From there, the harbor is a 10-minute walk.